Meat And Dairy Producers Surpass Oil Industry As World’s Biggest Polluters, Report Shows

 A recent report found that meat and dairy are the largest contributors to climate change.
-According to Business Green, emissions coming from the titans of the meat and dairy industries, JBS, Tyson, Cargill, Dairy Farmers of America and Fonterra, already cause more emissions than oil companies, such as ExxonMobil, Shell or BP.
-The study, which was conducted by the US-based Institute for Agriculture and Trade Policy (IATP), is the first of its kind.
+According to Business Green, emissions coming from the titans of the meat and dairy industries, JBS, Tyson, Cargill, Dairy Farmers of America and Fonterra, already cause more emissions than oil companies, such as ExxonMobil, Shell, or BP.
+The study, which was conducted by the U.S.-based Institute for Agriculture and Trade Policy (IATP), is the first of its kind.

 Fifteen percent of the world’s greenhouse gas emissions come from the meat and dairy industries.
 Emissions from the world’s top 20 companies in the meat and dairy industry far surpass emissions from entire countries, like “Germany, Canada, Australia or the United Kingdom,” according to the Independent.